-a) Energy conservation measures undertaken

-The Company continues its efforts to improve energy conservation based on recommendations arising out of the Energy Audit.
+Energy conservation measures undertaken The Company continues its efforts to improve energy conservation through upgradation of process technology and various energy saving initiatives such as LED lighting, compressor air leakage monitoring, automatic power factor control panels.
+The Company does periodical Energy Audit.
 The Company has also certified for ISO 50001.

-- b) Additional investments and proposals if any being implemented for the reduction of consumption of energy - consumption of energy c) Impact of measures at (a) and (b) above for - the reduction of energy consumption and consequent impact on the cost d) Total energy consumption and Energy consumption per unit of production as - e) The Company has utilized power generated through wind as alternative source.
+- b) Additional investments and proposals if any being implemented for the reduction of consumption of energy - Impact of measures at (a) and (b) above for the reduction of energy consumption and consequent impact on the cost - d) Total energy consumption and Energy consumption per unit of production as per Form A of the Annexure in respect of industries specified in the Schedule thereto - e) The Company has utilized power generated through wind as alternative source.